mate-academy/react_todo-app/README.md

     - `Ecs` cancels editing
 ![todoedit](./description/edittodo.gif)
 1. (*) Save state of the APP to local storage ([Required theory](https://javascript.info/localstorage))
-1. (*) Implement saving on outside click
+1. (*) Implement saving an edited todo when you click outside of the input
-    - when editing a TODO
-    - when creating a TODO